cbumgard/ping-dropwizard/README.md

 ### Optional: Build with Grunt & Bower

-If you have installed the latest Node.js run the following which will install Grunt and Bower and any Bower client dependencies:
+If you have installed the latest Node.js run the following which will install Grunt and Bower and any Bower client dependencies.
+NOTE: for Heroku support the package.json file was renamed (otherwise Heroku thinks this is a Node project not a Java project and does not run Maven), so you will have to rename it back to package.json before running the following steps.

 ```
 npm install